|Holborn Hill and Hanger Hill Plantations Centred at SK600698|

 Wildlife From experience, the Beech woodland habitat found at both sites is rare in Nottinghamshire.

-Dilys and I first found this area at the beginning of 2006 whilst searching for Psychidae larval cases and regular visits over the course of the year saw quite a diverse range of wildlife recorded.
+We first found this area at the beginning of 2006 whilst searching for Psychidae larvae and regular visits over the course of the year saw quite a diverse range of other invertebrates recorded.

 Butterflies Resident species such as Speckled Wood, Brimstone and all the whites are common.
 Woodland rides here are favoured sites for migrant Red Admirals from late Summer onwards.